Alyssaak09/http-5110-intro-to-web-development/README.md

 ## List

-1.HTML
+1. HTML
-2.CSS
+2. CSS
-3.CLI
+3. CLI
-4.Minimum Viable Product (MVP)
+4. Minimum Viable Product (MVP)

 ## List
 This is an order list: